The Hood (Marvel Comics): Previous use of the Norn Stones

 With Loki's help, the Hood acquired the Stones of Norn.
 The removal of these powers appears to cause harm to those who have been empowered.
 The Norn Stones also show the ability, similar to Thor's hammer, impossible to lift by anyone other than the chosen bearer.
 The Hood lost the powers of the Norn Stones when Loki retook possession of them to empower the heroes in their attack on the Sentry.
 According to Loki, they have the power to make him anything he wants to be.
 Parker has used them to beef up his weapons and gain powers to replicate those given by his possession by Dormammu.
 They have also been shown to power up anyone he desires.

 Previous Infinity Gem powers

 The Hood had demonstrated various abilities through use of the Infinity Gems.
 While observing the Hood's actions, Uatu the Watcher noted that the Hood's ability to use the Gems, while impressive, was still limited because he simply thought about using the Gems to enhance his own power rather than really thinking about what he could do with them, to the point of engaging his enemies in direct combat when he could simply will them out of existence.

-Members of Hood's Crime Syndicate

-The Hood himself has answered to either the mystical entity Dormammu or the Asgardian Loki.
-Among the members of Hood's Crime Syndicate (sorted into parts of the Crime Syndicate) are: